NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 these measurements.
-At the triangulation stage of stereo, the option ``--compute-point-cloud-covariances`` (:numref:`stereo-default-covariance`) can be used to propagate these covariances through the triangulation operation.
+At the triangulation stage of stereo, the option ``--compute-point-cloud-covariances`` (:numref:`stereo-default-covariance`) can be used to propagate these covariances through the triangulation operation, producing the uncertainty for triangulated points.

 These covariances are then converted from ECEF to North-East-Down (NED) coordinates at each nominal triangulated point, and further decomposed into the horizontal and vertical components, which are saved as the 5th and 6th band in the point cloud (\*-PC.tif tile).
+Running ``gdalinfo`` on the point cloud will show some metadata describing each band in the produced point cloud.

-The covariances in the point cloud can then be gridded with ``point2dem`` (:numref:`point2dem`) with the option ``--covariances``, using the same algorithm as for creating the DEM heights.
+The covariances in the point cloud can then be gridded with ``point2dem`` (:numref:`point2dem`) with the option ``--covariances``, using the same algorithm as for computing the DEM heights.

 Example::